The EU Digital Omnibus Act: What It Means for Your Analytics (and Whether GA4 Qualifies)

 Timeline is widely considered ambitious given political opposition to the broader package.
 The analytics exemption could be decoupled and move faster, or the entire package could slip into 2027.
 Sources: MediaLaws Legislative Tracker, IAPP

-There's one additional factor that could accelerate the shift regardless of the Omnibus timeline.
-The EU-US Data Privacy Framework is on shaky ground.
-President Trump dismissed three Democratic members of the Privacy and Civil Liberties Oversight Board (PCLOB) in January 2025, leaving it without a quorum.
-The PCLOB's annual report was a key safeguard that the Commission relied on when approving the framework.
+One more thing could speed all of this up, no matter what the Omnibus does.
+The EU-US Data Privacy Framework is wobbling.
+President Trump dismissed three Democratic members of the Privacy and Civil Liberties Oversight Board (PCLOB) in January 2025, which left it without a quorum.
+That board's annual report was one of the safeguards the Commission leaned on when it approved the framework.
 Norway's DPA has warned that if the framework is revoked, "there will most likely not be a transition period."
-If a "Schrems III" scenario materializes, every EU business using US-based analytics would be in violation of GDPR overnight.
+Should a "Schrems III" scenario materialize, every EU business running US-based analytics would be in breach of GDPR overnight.
+No warning, no grace period.

 What you should do today

 Don't wait for the Digital Omnibus.
-The consent rejection rates alone mean GA4 is already broken for EU businesses.
+The consent rejection rates on their own already mean GA4 is already broken for EU businesses.
 The Omnibus just makes it official.

-If you're in France, Spain, Italy, or the Netherlands: You can already run qualifying analytics without consent under existing national exemptions.
-Switch to a cookieless analytics tool and remove the analytics portion of your consent banner today.
+If you're in France, Spain, Italy, or the Netherlands: You can already run qualifying analytics without consent under the national exemptions you have today.
+Switch to a cookieless analytics tool and take the analytics part out of your consent banner now.

-If you're in the UK: The DUAA Section 112 exemption is already in force.
-You can run aggregate analytics without consent as long as you provide an opt-out mechanism.
+If you're in the UK: The DUAA Section 112 exemption is in force.
+You can run aggregate analytics without consent, as long as you offer an opt-out.

-If you're anywhere else in the EU: The Omnibus hasn't passed yet, so technically you still need consent for analytics in countries like Germany.
+If you're anywhere else in the EU: The Omnibus hasn't passed, so in a country like Germany you still need consent for analytics today.
 But the direction is set.
-Switching to a cookieless tool now means you start seeing 100% of your traffic immediately (no consent required for tools that don't use cookies or collect personal data), and you'll be ready for Article 88a the day it takes effect.
+Move to a cookieless GA alternative now and you start seeing 100% of your traffic right away, because tools that don't use cookies or collect personal data don't need consent.
+You're also ready for Article 88a the day it lands.

-If you're in the US: The aggregate data exemption under CCPA/CPRA already excludes de-identified and aggregate consumer information from scope.
-Cookieless analytics that produce only aggregate statistics fall into this lane.
-And you eliminate your CIPA wiretapping exposure entirely.
+If you're in the US: The aggregate data exemption under CCPA/CPRA already puts de-identified and aggregate consumer information out of scope.
+Cookieless analytics that only ever produce aggregate statistics sit right in that lane.
+On top of that, you clear your CIPA wiretapping exposure entirely.

-The math is simple.
-A consent-dependent analytics tool shows you 13-40% of your EU traffic.
-A cookieless analytics tool shows you 90-100%.
-The data gap is not a rounding error.
-It's the difference between making decisions with a partial picture and making decisions with the full one.
+The math isn't complicated.
+A consent-dependent tool shows you 13 to 40% of your EU traffic.
+A cookieless analytics tool shows you 90 to 100%.
+That gap is not a rounding error.
+It's the difference between deciding on half a picture and deciding on the whole one.

 Ready to see your full traffic?